jborgers/PMD-jPinpoint-rules/README.md

 - [Import it into eclipse](http://www.acanda.ch/eclipse-pmd/release/latest).
 - enable PMD through the properties of the project
 - add the ruleset from this project *rulesets/java/jpinpoint-rules.xml*

+## SonarQube
+In SonarQube, you need to install [sonar-pmd plugin](https://github.com/jborgers/sonar-pmd) from the market place, and [sonar-pmd-custom plugin](https://github.com/jborgers/sonar-pmd-custom) for these custom rules.

 # Development